NIGHTST4RS/StarCogs/README.md

 `[p]cog install StarCogs TheCog`

-Thank you for visiting my github.
+Thank you for visiting my github!
+Anything, you can always contact me here or through my website or my Discord nightstars.
+(NightStars#4010)

 #### BMICo

 A simple cog to calculate Body Mass Index (BMI). and determine weight category.